rycus86/docker-pygen/README.md

 For restarts, the manager app will restart matched Swarm services then stop if any of them was found, otherwise the workers will execute the restarts against containers matched locally.
-Signalling tasks in Swarm is not supported AFAIK, so it is always done using workers that will send the signal one-by-one to containers matched locally.
+Signalling tasks in Swarm is not supported as far as I know, so it is always done using workers that will send the signal one-by-one to containers matched locally.

 See how to configure the Swarm manager and workers below.